kholo-src/obschatbot/README.md

 # OBS Chat Bot (obschatbot)
-A Twitch chat-bot that could directly interact with OBS Studio and Spotify
+A Twitch chat-bot that could directly interact with OBS Studio and Spotify.
+Please note this bot runs on broadcaster's side and is not hosted on a server.

 ## Requirements